Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Algorithm Design

 where

-$\hat{\upsilon}_{(l,r)}(t)$ is a non-biased estimation based on historical noisy valuations for type-$l$ job when served through channel $(l,r)$. $\hat{\sigma}_{(l,r)}^2(t)$ is a metric proportional to the variance of the estimate $\hat{\upsilon}_{(l,r)}(t)$, proposed by \cite{ESCB}.
+$\hat{\upsilon}_{(l,r)}(t)$ is a non-biased estimation based on historical noisy computation utilities for type-$l$ job when processed through channel $(l,r)$. $\hat{\sigma}_{(l,r)}^2(t)$ is a metric proportional to the variance of the estimate $\hat{\upsilon}_{(l,r)}(t)$, proposed by \cite{ESCB}.
 We place a hat on the estimations to indicate that they are calculated and updated online.

-Inspired by the ESCB and AESCB algorithms, at time $t$, we introduce the following \textit{deterministic} problem $\mathcal{P}_3(t)$:
+Inspired by the ESCB and AESCB policies, at time $t$, we introduce the following \textit{deterministic} problem $\mathcal{P}_3(t)$:

 where